KaosesBanerlord/KaosesTweaks/KaosesTweaks/ReadMe.md

 ### Items
 Covers the following each one can have weight and/or price increaded or decreased based on tier :
-- Body Armors
-- Bow
-- Cape
-- Chest Armor
-- Crossbow
-- Hand Armors
+- Armors
-- Horses
-- Horse Harnesses
-- Leg Armor
-- Musket
-- One Handed Weapons
+- Weapons
-- Pistol
-- Polearms
-- Shields
+- Goods
-- Two Handed Weapons
+- Food

 ### Battle Reward multipliers
 - allow increase or decrease the following: